ted-tanner/seagreen/Readme.md

 # SeaGreen (seagreenlib)

-**WARNING: SeaGreen has been tested in a very limited set of environments.
-There are likely bugs that will cause unsoundness in untested environments.**

 An easy-to-use green threading library ~~for Sea~~ for C.

 ## How does SeaGreen work?
 Why use SeaGreen?